 Receivables that were past due but not impaired relate to a number of independent customers that have a good track record with the Group.
 Based on past experience, the directors of the Company are of the opinion that no provision for impairment is necessary in respect of these balances as there has not been a significant change in credit quality and the balances are still considered fully recoverable.
-The Group does not hold any collateral or other credit enhancements over these balances.

-22. PREPAYMENTS, DEPOSITS AND OTHER RECEIVABLES
+23. PREPAYMENTS, DEPOSITS AND OTHER RECEIVABLES